-No. The MV1 proposal to expand the boundary of the Marysville UGA and delete a GPP objective and policy supporting a low-density rural residential plan designation is inconsistent with the GMA, the MPPs and the CPPs as described below.
+No. The MV1 proposal to expand the boundary of the Marysville UGA and delete a GPP objective and policy supporting a low-density rural residential plan designation is inconsistent with certain provisions of the GMA, the MPPs and the CPPs as described below.